Ipomoea rubriflora O'Donell

-Ipomoea rubriflora is a fast-growing, climbing flowering vine with twisting stems and heart-shaped, commonly three-lobed leaves.
+Ipomoea rubriflora is a fast-growing climbing flowering vine with twisting stems and heart-shaped, commonly three-lobed leaves.
 The vines can reach up to 10 feet (3 m) in length.
-They grow up to 4 inches (10 cm) long and about half as wide.
-The flowers are dull red with an orange throat.
-They are borne in clusters of a half dozen.
+Leaves are up to 4 inches (10 cm) long and about half as wide.
+The flowers are dull red with an orange throat and appear in clusters of a half dozen.

 USDA hardiness zone 6a to 10b: from −10 °F (−23.3 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Most species have spectacular, colorful flowers and are often grown as ornamentals, and many cultivars have been developed.
 In the garden, Ipomoeas need moderately fertile, well-drained soil in full sun.
 Provide shelter from the wind.
 Prune climbing species in spring.
 Under glass, provide full light with protection from the hottest sun.
-Water freely and fertilize monthly during the growing season, but water sparingly in winter.
+Water your plant freely and fertilize monthly during the growing season, but water sparingly in winter.
 Climbers and trailing species need support.
-Chip seeds with a knife, scrape with sandpaper or soak in water 24 hours before sowing at 64° F (18° C) in spring.
+Chip seeds with a knife, scrape with sandpaper, or soak in water 24 hours before sowing at 64° F (18° C) in spring.

 Root softwood cuttings of perennials or shrubs in spring or summer, or take semi-ripe cuttings in summer.
 White blister, rust, fungal leaf spots, stem rot, thread blight, charcoal rot, and wilt can occur.

-Native to eastern North America, from New York, west to Kansas, and south to Florida and east Texas.
+This species is native to eastern North America, from New York, west to Kansas, south to Florida, and East Texas.

 - Back to genus Ipomoea